User manual optimise:ms

 An excellent resource to guide your first steps

-using the OPTIMISE MS application for data collection
+using the Optimise MS application for data collection

 An excellent resource to guide your first steps

-using the OPTIMISE MS application for data collection
+using the Optimise MS application for data collection

-OPTIMISE MS is a system for recording data including demographics, clinical events, treatments and tests in a fashion interoperable with Clinical Data Interchange Standards Consortium (CDISC) standards for Multiple Sclerosis.
-OPTIMISE MS allows researchers to better monitor MS patients’ progress, record outcomes and evaluate treatments.
+Optimise MS is a system for recording data including demographics, clinical events, treatments and tests in a fashion interoperable with Clinical Data Interchange Standards Consortium (CDISC) standards for Multiple Sclerosis.
+Optimise MS allows researchers to better monitor MS patients’ progress, record outcomes and evaluate treatments.

-This guide assumes that the OPTIMISE MS system has been successfully configured as described at Getting started.
+This guide assumes that the Optimise MS system has been successfully configured as described at Getting started.
 An administrator needs to be defined who can control permissions for data access and securely provide users with login details.
 The PC and login passwords should be kept securely.

-You should see the following screen.
+Once done, you should see the the following screen.

 Enter the user name and password (in the boxes as shown below) that were given to you and click the Login button.
 The default username is admin and the default password is admin.